kayannr/Citi-Bike-Analytics/README.md

 https://us-west-2b.online.tableau.com/#/site/kayr/workbooks/250727?:origin=card_share_link

 ## Background
 Since 2013, the Citi Bike Program has implemented a robust infrastructure for collecting data on the program's utilization.
 Through the team's efforts, each month bike data is collected, organized, and made public on the [Citi Bike Data](https://www.citibikenyc.com/system-data) webpage.
-Downloaded data includes March, April, May, and June 2020 data.
+The downloaded dataset includes the recorded data for March, April, May, and June 2020.

 ## Data Analysis and Findings
 * I: Stations Analysis